Hair Loss and Alopecia Areata from Surgeries, Stress, Covid, Auto Immune, Illness, and Fevers

-While many people think of this as hair loss, it’s actually hair shedding.
-The medical name for this type of hair shedding is telogen effluvium.
-It happens when more hairs than normal enter the shedding (telogen) phase of the hair growth lifecycle at the same time.
-A fever or illness can force more hairs into the shedding phase.
+Fever is a common symptom of COVID-19.
+A few months after having a high fever or recovering from an illness, many people see noticeable hair loss.
+But what’s actually happening is hair shedding, or more specifically, a type of hair shedding called telogen effluvium.
+It happens when more hairs than normal enter the shedding (telogen) phase of the hair growth cycle at the same time.
+Stress or medications from a fever, illness, or surgery can force more hairs into this shedding process.

-Jerry Shapiro, MD, a dermatologist at New York City-based NYU Langone Health told the news outlet that a high fever or flu-like illness can disrupt the normal ratio of growing to resting hairs.
+Pandemic-induced stress and post-infection inflammation can cause temporary hair loss, disrupting the normal ratio of growing to resting hairs.
 Growing hairs typically make up 90 percent of hair, while resting hairs make up 10 percent.
-When disrupted, it can shift to a 50:50 ratio.
+When disrupted, this can shift to a 50:50 ratio.

-- a high fever or flu-like illness can disrupt the normal ratio of growing to resting hairs.
-Growing hairs typically make up 90 percent of hair, while resting hairs make up 10 percent.
-When disrupted, it can shift to a 50:50 ratio.
+- High fever or flu-like illness can disrupt the normal ratio of growing to resting hairs.

-- So the goal is to stop the follicles from pre mature miniaturization, aid them in healthy hair growth and up the efforts with scalp treatments and massage
+- So the goal is to stop the follicles from premature miniaturization, aid them in healthy hair growth and up the efforts with scalp treatments and massage.

 Hair tends to return to normal on its own

 When the cause of your hair shedding is due to a fever, illness, or stress, hair tends to return to normal on its own.
 You just have to give it time.
 As your hair grows back, you’ll notice short hairs that are all the same length by your hairline.
 Most people see their hair regain its normal fullness within six to nine months.

 If you suspect that your hair loss is caused by something more than telogen effluvium from stress or a fever, talk with a hair-loss expert or dermatologist.

 What COVID taught me about dealing with telogen effluvium